Professor-Codephreak/automind/README.md

 (memory.py)<br />

 Conversation Memory Management is handled by (memory.py) creating a class DialogEntry to represent individual conversation dialog entries.
-A function save_conversation_memory is called to save conversation history as JSON files Memory is created by storing user instructions and model responses in memory files for context management as .json outputs with a timestamp.<br />
+A function save_conversation_memory is called to save conversation history as JSON files.
+Memory is created by storing user instructions and model responses in memory files for context management as .json outputs with a timestamp.<br />

 # LLAMA Model Interaction<br />
 (aglm.py)<br />